-What is the difference between core i7 and i9 processors?
 Before we get into the differences between i7 and i9 processors, let us first understand what computer processors are.
+A Processor, also known as the CPU, or “central processing unit,” performs all the essential functions of a computer.
+Processors have components called “Cores”.

-The Differences between Core i7 and i9 Processors?
+5 Differences Between Core i7 and i9 Processors

 1. The Basic Difference